Asthma & Allergies

 Like allergies, the best way to control asthma is to plan ahead.
 If you have or think you may have asthma, it is important that you see a doctor before your symptoms get worse.
 Asthma is often treated with two types of prescription medication— quick-relief medicine for asthma attacks and long-term control medicine to help you have fewer and milder attacks.

 Establishing a long-term relationship with a primary medical care provider is another important part of living with asthma.
 See your primary care provider regularly so they can get to know you and your medical history.
+Make an appointment at Neighborcare Health.
 Together, you and your doctor can control your symptoms, prevent asthma attacks and adjust your treatment plan if symptoms change or get worse.

 More tips for controlling your asthma: